 In response to the directives of Governor Hutchinson and public health officials in Arkansas, Providence Academy moved to remote learning in March 2020 through the end of the school year.
 We plan to return to our normal University-model schedule with in-class instruction in the fall.
+Updates will be posted below as we communicate with our families, faculty, and staff regarding plans for the 2020-21 school year in this fluid situation.

 We are proud of how our administration, teachers, parents, and students adjusted to the circumstances of this spring.
 Our buildings were closed, but the learning continued at Providence Academy.
 Our students are accustomed to learning at home, which made the transition to remote learning even easier for our families.